decentraland/documentation-creators/docs/emotes/2022-09-01-avatar-rig.md

 categories:
   - emotes
 type: Document
+redirect_from:
+  - /emotes/avatar-rig
+slug: /creator/emotes/avatar-rig
 ---

 202A rig is a virtual skeleton that allows a model to move.
 It consists of a hierarchy of individual bones, much like a real life skeleton, and it works under a parent/child relationship.
 This document will cover some basic rigging concepts, such as bone position, bone orientation, deforming and non-deforming bones, the difference between IK and FK and their purposes.
-The structure of an avatar’s rig, custom attributes, and setup for animating can be found in [rig features](/emotes/rig-features).
+The structure of an avatar’s rig, custom attributes, and setup for animating can be found in [rig features](/creator/emotes/rig-features).

 # The Basics